Maryland Junior F.C.Updated Thursday April 18, 2019 by Maryland FC.

 For U6 and under we teach a wide range of movements and want the children to experience the fun of unstructured play.
 For U10 and under we develop their coordination skills, teach the rudiments of basic techniques and want our players to enjoy the game of soccer.

 Training Model for the Youth Academy (Please click here for additional information on our philosophy and training models.):

 U6 and under: 1.
 Teaching a wide range of movements.
 2. Experiencing the fun of unstructured play.
 (Basic Instruction)

 U7/U8/U9/U10: 1.
 Developing coordination.
 2. Learning the rudiments of basic techniques.
 3. Enjoying the game of soccer.
 (Intermediate Training)

 "I was always the smallest and skinniest player while growing up.
 I did not hit a growth spurt and fill out until I was 18.
 If this Adult System would have been in place in Germany I would have never played for 1.
 F.C.
-Kaiserslautern, the German Youth National Teams, become a DI All-American and be drafted to play professional soccer in the US because bigger and stronger players would have received all the attention!", says Founder Richard Möller.
+Kaiserslautern, the German Youth National Teams, become a DI All-American and be drafted to play professional soccer in the US because bigger and stronger players would have received all the attention, especially in the earlier stages!", says Founder Richard Möller.